Welding: Costs and trends

 In recent years, in order to minimize labor costs in high production manufacturing, industrial welding has become increasingly more automated, most notably with the use of robots in resistance spot welding (especially in the automotive industry) and in arc welding.
 In robot welding, mechanized devices both hold the material and perform the weld and at first, spot welding was its most common application, but robotic arc welding increases in popularity as technology advances.
 Other key areas of research and development include the welding of dissimilar materials (such as steel and aluminum, for example) and new welding processes, such as friction stir, magnetic pulse, conductive heat seam, and laser-hybrid welding.
 Furthermore, progress is desired in making more specialized methods like laser beam welding practical for more applications, such as in the aerospace and automotive industries.
 Researchers also hope to better understand the often unpredictable properties of welds, especially microstructure, residual stresses, and a weld's tendency to crack or deform.

 The trend of accelerating the speed at which welds are performed in the steel erection industry comes at a risk to the integrity of the connection.
 Without proper fusion to the base materials provided by sufficient arc time on the weld, a project inspector cannot ensure the effective diameter of the puddle weld therefore he or she cannot guarantee the published load capacities unless they witness the actual installation.
-This method of puddle welding is common in the United States and Canada for attaching steel sheets to bar joist and structural steel members.
-Regional agencies are responsible for ensuring the proper installation of puddle welding on steel construction sites.
-Currently there is no standard or weld procedure which can ensure the published holding capacity of any unwitnessed connection, but this is under review by the American Welding Society.
+These arc spot welds, also known as puddle welds, have become a common way of attaching steel decking to bar joist.
+According to the American Welding Society, arc spot welds should be "restricted to the welding of sheet steel to supporting structural member in the flat position" with combined sheet thickness below .15 in.
+Experiments indicate that published equations for arc spot weld strength can both overestimate and, more often, underestimate the strength of the bond.